snowplow/snowplowanalytics.com/_posts/2019-07-10-avoid-turning-your-data-lakes-into-data-swamps/index.md

 layout: post
 title-short: Avoid turning your data lakes into data swamps
 title: "Avoid turning your data lakes into data swamps: Focus on data quality, not capture"
 description: "How to master your data lake to surface long-term business value.
-Free whitepaper included"
+Free white paper included"
 author: Erika
 category: Analytics
 permalink: /blog/2019/07/10/avoid-turning-your-data-lakes-into-data-swamps/